[ degrees ]

 The Master of Music (M.M.) degree program is the largest at the School of Music, with approximately 70% of students enrolled.
 It is a two-year program for students who hold a bachelor’s degree or its equivalent and are looking for a master’s degree in their area of specialty.

 M.M. students take a variety of classes, including music history, hearing, and chamber music.
 Performance majors play in the Yale Philharmonia and in the New Music New Haven concert series.
-Composition majors can hear their music performed on the New Music New Haven series.
+Composition majors can hear their music performed in the New Music New Haven series.

-There are many electives to choose from, and all students must complete one nonperformance elective per semester, for a total of four.
+There are many electives to choose from at Yale, and all students must complete one nonperformance elective per semester, for a total of four.
 Students can take classes in Yale College and in other graduate/professional schools at Yale.

 To earn the M.M. degree, students must pass a minimum of 72 credit hours with a B average.
 All students must pass the keyboard proficiency test.
 A reading knowledge of a foreign language such as French, German, Italian, or Spanish is required, and language exams are offered several times throughout the year.
 All students must also perform a degree recital in the final year of study.
 Certain departments require a recital in each year of residence.